PostHog/posthog.com/contents/handbook/people/hiring-process/hiring-process.md

 As a thank you, we will give you $50 credit for our [merch shop](https://merch.posthog.com/).

 ## Managing candidates

-We manage all of our candidates in [Workable](https://posthog.workable.com/backend) - please ask Eltje or Charles for an invite to view candidates, leave feedback, and schedule meetings.
+All of our candidates are managed in [Workable](https://posthog.workable.com/backend) - please ask Eltje or Charles for an invite to view candidates, leave feedback, and schedule meetings.

-Make sure you record all candidate-related comms on Workable so we can ensure we provide all candidates with the best experience we possibly can - even if they are unsuccessful, they should come away feeling like they had a great interaction with PostHog.
+We record all candidate-related comms on Workable so we can ensure we provide all candidates with the best experience we possibly can - even if they are unsuccessful, they should come away feeling like they had a great interaction with PostHog.

 Workable is a pretty intuitive platform to use, but here are a few helpful tips to get you going